2. Development and Review

 Marketing of new schemes

-12. All new schemes may be advertised in the printed University prospectus ‘subject to approval’ after initial proposals have been considered by the Portfolio Planning Committee.
+11. All new schemes may be advertised in the printed University prospectus ‘subject to approval’ after initial proposals have been considered by the Academic Scrutiny Panel.

-13. In exceptional cases, PPC may allow other means of marketing ‘subject to approval’.
+12. In exceptional cases, the Pro Vice-Chancellor (ESE) may allow other means of marketing ‘subject to approval’.
 This would allow departments to produce printed brochures or display information through departmental webpages or social media.
 This would not however extend to UCAS or the University’s course pages.
-To seek PPC approval for wider marketing ‘subject to approval’, departments will need to complete an application as part of the Scheme Development form (SDF).
-PPC will make its decision based on the following criteria:
+To seek approval for wider marketing ‘subject to approval’, departments will need to complete an application as part of the Scheme Development form (SDF).
+The Pro Vice-Chancellor (ESE) will make their decision based on the following criteria:

 For schemes taught at Aberystwyth: